lloydtabb/malloy_fiddle_dist/README.md

 # Malloy Fiddle

+Malloy is an experimental language for data ([learn more about Malloy](https://github.com/looker-open-source/malloy/blob/main/README.md).

-Malloy Fiddle allows you to build a web page to play with a data set.
+Malloy Fiddle allows you to build a web page to examine with a small static data set.
 By simply copying a couple of files (index.html and samples.json) into a directory on a web server along with some data and some Malloy semantic models, you can run queries using your web browser as an analytic tool.

 Malloy Fiddle is implemented in Malloy, DuckDB+WASM.
 The javascript program is loaded from this repository the data is served from your webserver.